shishifubing/plugin-firefox-new-tab-bookmarks/README.md

 ## About The Project

-Plugin for Firefox I started making and then lost interest
+Plugin for Firefox I started making and then abandoned

-### Features

-- Boring

 <!-- relative links -->